benhaz1024/raspbian-tee/README.rst

 .. code:: bash

 	$ ls /dev/tee*
+	/dev/tee0 /dev/teepriv0 # this prove tee driver & optee-os works.
+	$ sudo tee-supplicant &
+	$ sudo optee_example_hello_world

-If find "/dev/tee0" and "/dev/teepriv0", then all is OK.
+It should be no errors, then all is OK.

 TODO
 ----